music-encoding/guidelines/_guidelines-v3/09-corpus/01-corpusModuleOverview.md

 of an
 MEI-conformant corpus is thus:

-{% include plainExample.html example="examples/corpus/corpus-sample197.xml" valid="true" version=page.version %}
+{% include mei example="corpus/corpus-sample197.xml" valid="true" %}
 This two-level structure allows for metadata to be specified at the corpus level, at the individual text level, or at both.
 However, metadata which relates to the whole corpus